lczech/genesis/doc/README.md

 The api documentation is generated from the doc-blocks within the C++ source code using doxygen.
 The files can be created by calling `make` in this directory.
 This will generate the necessary documents and create links to them for convenience.
-The api documentation is written to html and xml format.
-This requires [doxygen](http://www.doxygen.org/) 1.8.6 and
-[graphviz](http://www.graphviz.org/) to be installed on your system.
+The api documentation is written to html format and stored in the ./api subdirectory.
+This requires [doxygen](http://www.doxygen.org/) 1.8.6 and [graphviz](http://www.graphviz.org/) to be installed on your system.